 Community Performance Residencies Combining Art and Ecology

-Artists from In the Heart of the Beast Theatre work in residence with local participants to research local stories and concerns about Water.
+Artists work in residence with local participants to research local stories and concerns about Water.
 These local details are mixed with other scenes that investigate and honor our universal Water Commons.
-The work becomes a joyful blend of professional artists and community participants-- inter-generational, inter-cultural, poetically beautiful, and funkily fun--it binds an entire community together in considering their intrinsic relationship with Water.
+The work becomes a joyful blend of professional artists and community participants—inter-generational, inter-cultural, poetically beautiful, and funkily fun—it binds an entire community together as Water Protectors in considering their intrinsic relationship with Water.

 Participants aid in the brainstorming, and in the creation of puppets to craft a series of scenes that then fit together for the arc of the whole piece.
 Everyone learns performance skills through the rehearsal process and enter into the final work as a united team.